mankle26/Pitfalls-of-time-series-forecasting/README.md

 ### Be critical.

-Data Scientist, just like any scientist, try to describe phenomena, detect relationships, make predictions.
+Data Scientists, just like any scientist, try to describe phenomena, detect relationships, make predictions.
 To put it more general and pathetic:
 Explaining the world around us.
 But this world is complex and our data usually covers only a tiny fraction of the environment we want to explain.